Nitrogen-vacancy center: Structure

-Energy level structure
+Energy levels

-The NV center has a ground-state triplet (3A), an excited-state triplet (3E) and two intermediate-state singlets (1A and 1E).
+A NV center has a ground-state triplet (3A), an excited-state triplet (3E) and two intermediate-state singlets (1A and 1E).
 Both 3A and 3E contain ms = ±1 spin states, in which the two electron spins are aligned (either up, such that ms = +1 or down, such that ms = -1), and an ms = 0 spin state where the electron spins are antiparallel.
 Due to the magnetic interaction, the energy of the ms = ±1 states is higher than that of the ms = 0 state.
 1A and 1E only contain a spin state singlet each with ms = 0.

-If an external magnetic field is applied along the defect axis (the axis which aligns with the nitrogen atom and the vacancy) of the NV center, it does not affect the ms = 0 states, but it splits the ms = ±1 levels (Zeeman effect).
-Similarly the following other properties of the environment influence the energy level diagram :
+As discussed below, many properties of the environment affect the precise energy levels and population of the system states: